Can I get medical treatment after an accident if I don't have health insurance?

 Then we look at the insurance coverage for the car in which they were riding.
 If the driver has med-pay, it provides coverage for everybody in the car, even if the driver is at fault.

 What happens if there's no med-pay coverage?
 How can a personal injury attorney help the injured person get the treatment that they need?

-Good question.
-A medical lien.
-An experienced personal injury attorney can help you find a doctor that's willing to provide treatment through a medical lien.
+An experienced personal injury attorney can help you find a doctor who is willing to provide treatment through a medical lien.